2-Level Reinforcement Learning for Ships on Inland Waterways: Path Planning and Following: Introduction

 \section{Introduction}

 Inland waterway (IW) transport is widely regarded as an energy-efficient and low-emitting mode of transportation in terms of greenhouse gases compared to road or rail transportation.
 Additionally, IW transport offers a significant freight capacity, making it an integral part of a sustainable transport system \citep{rohacs2007role, de2022inland}.
-Traditionally, the navigation and control of inland vessels is performed by human operators, and recent research began to investigate the use of autonomous surface vehicles (ASVs) for such inland operations \citep{gan2022ship, vanneste2022safety}.
+Traditionally, the control of inland vessels is performed by human operators, and recent research began to investigate the use of autonomous surface vehicles (ASVs) for such inland operations \citep{gan2022ship, vanneste2022safety}.
 For a comprehensive understanding of ASV systems, we refer to \cite{liu2016unmanned}, \cite{fossen2021handbook}, and \cite{negenborn2023autonomous}.

-One crucial factor affecting the economic potential of shipping companies is the costs associated with crew members and personnel \citep{al2017developing}.
+One crucial factor affecting the economic potential of shipping companies is the costs associated with crew members \citep{al2017developing}.
 These costs can be significantly reduced since ASVs require little to no on-board personnel \citep{vagale2021path}.
 Furthermore, although IW operations already exhibit relatively low accident rates compared to other transportation modes \citep{hofbauer2020external}, the human factor can still pose a significant threat to operational safety.
-For instance, according to \cite{bavckalov2023lessons}, human failures were responsible for 58\% and 19\% of accidents in Austria and Serbia, respectively, from the early 2000s to 2017.
-The lack of centralized data collection at the European level makes it challenging to conduct a more detailed analysis of accident causes in inland navigation \citep{bavckalov2023lessons}.
-However, as emphasized by \cite{gan2022ship}, IW operations can be particularly challenging for human operators due to waterway geometry and potential high traffic densities, further reinforcing the potential benefits of employing ASVs in inland operations.
+For instance, according to \cite{bavckalov2023lessons}, human failures were responsible for 58\% and 19\% of accidents in Austria and Serbia, respectively, from the early 2000s to 2017.~\rdd{As emphasized by \cite{gan2022ship}, IW operations are particularly challenging} for human operators due to waterway geometry and potential high traffic densities, further reinforcing the potential benefits of employing ASVs in inland operations.